How do I apply to the Learning Science Exchange fellows program?

 This is a two-year fellowship.
 It starts in July 2018 and ends in June 2020.

 What attributes are you are looking for in fellows applicants?

 LSX Fellows candidates should be experienced enough in their own fields to understand the value of seeking out new opportunities for collaboration and communication of ideas in different sectors.
-We are seeking candidates who are well positioned to bring new insights back to their respective fields while also helping to advance interdisciplinary approaches to communicating and applying the science of learning.
+We are seeking candidates who are well positioned to bring new insights back to their respective fields while also helping to advance interdisciplinary approaches to communicating and applying the science of early learning.

 What are the benefits of becoming an LSX Fellow?

 LSX Fellows will have the unique opportunity to learn from deep discussions with each other and with experts in a cross-section of fields while simultaneously exploring exciting issues at the intersections of science, journalism, entertainment, and policy.
 Over two years, fellows will work on projects that elevate the insights of the learning sciences for new audiences, meet face to face in at least three two-day meetings and conduct one customized site visit.
 The intent is to learn from other experts, share important lessons with each other about how to communicate with the public, and advance a project related to early childhood development; the fellowship will augment and strengthen those projects with the infusion of ideas from talented people in other sectors.
 Each fellow will receive a $5000 stipend and all travel costs covered for the retreats and workshops, two of which are international.

 Are there any deliverables that fellows must complete?